 Honduran Drug Trafficker Sentenced to 33 Years in Prison

 Assistance in the investigation and prosecution was provided by the U.S. Attorney’s Offices for the Southern District of New York, the Middle District of Florida, and the Southern District of Florida.
 Assistance was also provided by the U.S. Coast Guard and the Honduran National Police.
-Assistant U.S. Attorneys James L. Trump, Thomas W. Traxler and DOJ Trial Attorney Anthony Aminoff prosecuted the case.
+Assistant U.S. Attorneys James L. Trump, Thomas W. Traxler and Trial Attorney Anthony Aminoff with the Narcotic and Dangerous Drug Section prosecuted the case.